-To perform Guided Component Tests:
+To perform guided component tests:

-- 1. Follow the instructions display in the test procedure section. - 2.
-Gesture scroll to view all of the instructions, and follow the on-screen procedures. - 3.
+- 1. Follow the instructions displayed in the test procedure section. - 2.
+Gesture sweep to view all of the instructions and follow the on-screen procedures. - 3.
 Select the View Meter hyperlink to display test results. - 4.
 Refer to the on-screen information to verify test results.

-Refer to "Scope Multimeter" on page 83 for information on working with the View Meter window.
+Refer to Operations on page 131 for additional information on working with the View Meter window.